neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/Index.rst

 .. sectionauthor:: Robert Lemke <robert@typo3.org>

-This tutorial gets you started with FLOW3.
+This tutorial gets you started with TYPO3 Flow.
 The most important concepts such as the MVC framework, object management, persistence and templating are explained on the basis of a sample application.